Complexity classification of local Hamiltonian problems: Preliminaries

 \subsection{Perturbation theory}

 In order to prove our main results, we will need to use several reductions from one class of Hamiltonian to another.
 In particular, we will use the concept of {\em perturbative gadgets} introduced by Kempe, Kitaev and Regev~\cite{kempe06}.
 These gadgets allow one to effectively simulate an interaction to which one does not immediately have access.
 Intuitively, this is similar to producing an effective constraint of a certain type in a CSP by applying constraints of a different type.
 The main result we will use is a powerful theorem of Oliveira and Terhal~\cite{oliveira08}, which we will encapsulate below as a pair of corollaries tailored to our needs.

 Following the terminology of these authors, we distinguish two ways of using multiple gadgets: in series and in parallel.
 In the first case, we add a sequence of strong interactions, one after the other, to perform a number of encoding operations.
 Each such encoding increases the norm of the Hamiltonian by a polynomial factor, so we can only perform a constant number of these operations.
 In the second case, we apply multiple strong interactions at once to different ancilla qubits to simulate a number of interactions simultaneously.
 In this case, one parallel use of an arbitrary number of gadgets only increases the norm by a polynomial factor; however, one has to take care that the gadgets do not interfere with each other.
-In our case, as with previous work (e.g.~\cite{oliveira08}), this will not be a problem.
+In our case, as with previous work, this will not be a problem as long as we ensure that all strong interactions occurring in parallel take place across different subsets of qubits.
+This point is discussed further in Appendix \ref{sec:qmalf}; for detailed justifications, see~\cite{oliveira08,bravyi08,cao14,piddock15}.

 Fix Hamiltonians $H$ and $V$ on some Hilbert space $\mathcal{L}$ and set $\widetilde{H} = H + V$.
 We think of $V$ as a small perturbation of $H$ (i.e.\ $\|V\| \ll \|H\|$).
 For any matrix $M$, let $M_{<\delta}$ be the restriction of $M$ to the subspace spanned by eigenvectors of $M$ of eigenvalue less than $\delta$.
 Let $\mathcal{L}_{-}$ (resp.\ $\mathcal{L}_{+}$) be the subspace spanned by eigenvectors of $H$ whose corresponding eigenvalues are less than (resp.\ greater than) $\lambda_\ast$, for some cutoff $\lambda_\ast$.
 Further define $\Pi_-$, $\Pi_+$ to be the projectors onto $\mathcal{L}_{-}$, $\mathcal{L}_{+}$, and for any matrix $M$ on $\mathcal{L}$, set